WaterMark

 A prior CBA precedent exists: MGM National Harbor executed a CBA with the county for casino development.
 (PG County CBA Summary).
 Separately, Brookings Institution (Jan 2026) published a report recommending CBAs for data centers, citing the PG County situation.

-2. Another executive order extends the hold.
-County Executive Braveboy has already extended once (EO 1-2026).
-A second extension would buy more time but face increasing legal and political pressure from developers.
+2. Another extension.
+A third executive order buys more time but faces growing legal and political pressure from developers.

-3. The moratorium lapses with no replacement.
-A regulatory gap opens.
-Brightseat Associates and other developers could resume applications under pre-moratorium rules — the same permitting framework that allowed Planning Board approval without Council review.
-This is the worst-case scenario for communities seeking stronger oversight.
+3. The hold lapses with no replacement.
+A regulatory gap opens and Brightseat Associates and others could resume applications under pre-moratorium rules — the framework that allowed Planning Board approval without Council review.

-The county's structural budget deficit ($130–$170M for FY2026) keeps data center tax revenue (~$20M/year for Brightseat alone) in the conversation even among skeptics.
+The county's structural budget deficit (reported in the range of $130M–$200M for FY2026, depending on source) keeps data center tax revenue in the conversation even among skeptics.
 (WJLA)